Gogoxingxing/lc/leetcode.md

 }

-//Java O(1)space using Binary-Search public int findDuplicate(int[] nums) {
+//Java O(1)space using Binary-Search
+//every time get themiddle number count how many numbers are smaller than mid, count <= mid means the duplicate is on the right side, else is in the left side. public int findDuplicate(int[] nums) {
 	int low = 1, high = nums.length - 1;
     while (low <= high) {